9hafidz6/main1/docs/DeveloperGuide.md

-**Use case: Create a new deadline task**
+**Use case: Create a new dish**

-1. User requests to add a new deadline task
+1. User requests to add a new dish

-2. Program adds new deadline task to Task List
+2. Program adds new deadline dish to dish List

    Use case ends.